AI ethics in technological advancements can help foster a world with less bias and more fairness. Here’s what it is and why it matters.

 Science fiction—in books, film, and television—has toyed with the notion of ethics in artificial intelligence for a while.
 In Spike Jonze’s 2013 film Her, a computer user falls in love with his operating system because of her seductive voice.
 It’s entertaining to imagine the ways in which machines could influence human lives and push the boundaries of “love”, but it also highlights the need for thoughtfulness around these developing systems.

 It may be easiest to illustrate the ethics of artificial intelligence with real-life examples.
 In December 2022, the app Lensa AI used artificial intelligence to generate cool, cartoon-looking profile photos from people’s regular images.
-From an ethical standpoint, some people criticized the app for not giving credit or enough money to artists who created the original digital art the AI was trained on [1].
+From an ethical standpoint, some people criticized the app for not giving credit or enough money to artists who created the original digital art on which the AI was trained [1].
 According to The Washington Post, Lensa was being trained on billions of photographs sourced from the internet without consent [2].

 There are plenty of real-life challenges that can help illustrate AI ethics.
 Here are just a few.